 The appeal was always larger than "collapse"

 He has always been more interested in explanation than apocalypse.
-Even when he writes about breakdown, he is really asking how human systems adapt, fail, persist, and misunderstand their own limits.
+Even when he writes about breakdown, he is asking how human systems adapt, fail, persist, and misunderstand their own limits.

 Why he matters now

-By April 30, 2026, Jared Diamond mattered because he proved that a mass audience would still wrestle with large historical arguments if someone wrote them clearly enough and boldly enough.
+In 2026, Jared Diamond mattered because he proved that a mass audience would still wrestle with large historical arguments if someone wrote them clearly enough and boldly enough.

 His books did not end debate.
 They intensified it.
 They helped make geography, ecology, and long-range history part of ordinary public argument about power.
 For a writer moving between science and the humanities, that is a serious achievement.

 Diamond made geography explain power, at least vividly enough that readers could not stop debating whether he had gone too far.
-That is one of the clearest signs of a real public intellectual.
+That is one of the clearest signs of a public intellectual.